 Long Lane is a very small town located in the state of Missouri.
 With a population of 2,905 people and just one neighborhood, Long Lane is the 216th largest community in Missouri.

-Long Lane’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Long Lane’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Long Lane has relatively fewer families with younger children, and/or college students.
 Combined, this makes Long Lane a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Long Lane is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Long Lane does not have a public transit system used by locals to get to and from work.

 The per capita income in Long Lane in 2022 was $27,523, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $110,092 for a family of four.
 However, Long Lane contains both very wealthy and poor people as well.